alex-lushiku/bioshufflr/README.md

 **NOTE:** Don't forget to add `\n` after your prefix or before your affix if you want to insert a new line.
 Same goes for `\"` If you want to insert quotes.

-2. Update `cookies/yourusername.json` with your own Instagram username.
-3. Run `npm install` to install all corresponding packages.
+2. Run `npm install` to install all corresponding packages.

 ## Usage